fhiso/legacy-format/serialization-redux.md

 -   use the default prefix for all *structure* types documented in the [Elf-DM].
 -   use one *namespace definition* for each *namespace* (as defined in [Vocabularies]), with a key of two or more characters.
--   use just-underscore keys only for compatibility communication with implementations that expect particular tag names.
+-   use just-underscore keys only for compatibility communication with implementations that expect particular *tag*s.
 -   provide additional IRIs for extensions that extend *structure* types documented in the [Elf-DM].